Table of Contents Show

 What happens if delete FaceTime Plist File on my Mac?

-Deleting that facetime plist file, the Apple video chat app should no longer start to own itself automatically.
-However, Facetime should still run normally like remain other apps if you want.
-Just clicking on the application icon in the Applications folder.
+Deleting that Facetime list file, the Apple video chat app should no longer start to own itself automatically.
+However, Facetime should still run normally like remain other app if you want.
+Just click on the application icon in the Applications folder.

 This will affect certain settings, but you can get back by re-adjusting them.
-If the problem is fixed, then you can put the plist file back to its original location or delete it.
+If the problem is fixed, then you can put the list file back in its original location or delete it.